Fawkes7/Wine-Review-on-Kaggle/README.md

 ## File Structure
 **dataProcessing.py:** It preprocesses the raw data, removing the duplicates and filling the missing information with the mean/mode of its category.
 The output serves as the input to featureExtractor.py and wine_reviews_visualization.ipynb.

 **Wine_reviews_visualization.ipynb:** The main visualizations for our analysis are present in this notebook.
 Change the path of the dataloader if custom directory is used.
 Otherwise, it works out-of-the-box.
-In the notebook, we visualized the distribution of the price and scores and their correlation of wines with respect to the whole dataset as well as to the countries of origin.
-Grape variey analysis is conducted solely with the country of origin.
+Each section with labeled titles can be executed indepently to visualize the corresponding content.

 **featureExtractor.py:** The feature extractor utlizes spacy to parse the nouns and adjectives from the wine descriptions.
 We also provided the parsed features for 'winemag-data-130k-v2' in the repository